Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Effective field theory

-which is independent of the renormalization scale $\mu$.
+which is independent of the renormalization scale $\lambda$.
+Additional details of the derivation can be found in the Supplemental Material.
 We stress that this is the effective interaction between electrons and the nucleus as a whole and differs from Eq.~\eqref{eq:CSPLagrangian}, which is the coupling to individual nucleons.
 Evaluating the ultrasoft region thus requires the excited state energies, $\Delta_n$, and the set of nuclear matrix elements of the one-body operator $\sim \langle h_i |\bsigma |n\rangle$ contained in $A_n$.
-These have a form similar to the leading two-neutrino double-$\beta$, and double magnetic-dipole NMEs \cite{Simkovic:2018rdz,Morabit:2024sms,Romeo:2021zrn} and of subleading NMEs of the neutrinoless double-$\beta$ decay~\cite{Dekens:2024hlz,Castillo:2024jfj}.
+These have a form similar to the leading two-neutrino double $\beta$, and double magnetic-dipole NMEs \cite{Simkovic:2018rdz,Morabit:2024sms,Romeo:2021zrn} and of subleading NMEs of the neutrinoless double-$\beta$ decay~\cite{Dekens:2024hlz,Castillo:2024jfj}.
 Therefore, similar many-body methods used in these studies can be applied here.
-Eq.~\eqref{CSPeffTOT} is the main result of this work and makes it possible to connect nucleon EDMs to measurements of paramagnetic molecules.
+Equation \eqref{CSPeffTOT} is the main result of this work and makes it possible to connect nucleon EDMs to measurements of paramagnetic molecules.

-\section{Nuclear Matrix Elements}
+\section{Nuclear matrix elements}